Jasperabez/MeanMachine_TweetRescue_SCDFXIBM/README.md

 # MeanMachine

-An open-source platform for citizens to report potential or current potential fire and obstruction hazards powered by IBM cloud Visual Recognition and Twitter API.
+An open-source platform for citizens to report potential or current potential fire and obstruction hazards powered by IBM cloud Visual Recognition and Twitter.

 ## What are we trying to solve?